 My services also include my experience as a negotiator.
 Obviously as a former senior court lawyer, much of my professional time was spent negotiating resolutions of legal disputes.
 My skills in doing so are well recognized, particularly in the employment scene in Western Australia.

 I have lead the negotiations in many enterprises bargaining situations, and particularly enjoy doing so because successful outcomes are very satisfying for all parties concerned.
 Without wishing to sound trite, a satisfying and contented group of employees are more productive than a workforce which is not.

 A case in point; workplace investigations

 What follows, I hope, is the planting of a seed of comprehension about the significance of the issue so that employers and their HR managers and directors may gain some insight into the significance of their choice of investigator.
-There is a very fine yet real line between the principle that an employee is bound to comply with an employer’s lawful and reasonable instructions (which solely justifies and legitimizes a mandatory requirement for an employee to honestly participate in such an investigation) and self incrimination, whether as a principal to an event or events or as a witness.
+There are dozens of people who claim that the are workplace investigators.
+A few are lawyers, but most have no apparent qualifications at all.
+Many are not even industrial agents with a grounding in workplace law.
+For example, as the Fair Work Commission has made clear, there is a very fine yet real line between the principle that an employee is bound to comply with an employer’s lawful and reasonable instructions (which solely justifies and legitimizes a mandatory requirement for an employee to honestly participate in such an investigation) and self incrimination, whether as a principal to an event or events or as a witness.

 If I may be so bold as to suggest it, if you are an employer looking to identify a competent person to conduct an important investigation, one way of testing that competency is to ascertain whether the person is even aware of the issue, the answer to the implications of it and how to manage it.